Addendum to "A Renormalizable 4-Dimensional Tensor Field Theory": Next-to-leading amplitude analysis for a graph

-It trivially follows from the Euler relation that, for ribbon graphs, cutting a single line decreases the genus by 0 or 1: \beq V \to V \;, \qquad L\to L- 1\,, \qquad F \to F\pm 1 \,. \eeq Now coming back to our present situation, $y$ is on a single two-point function of color $i$ joining $x$ to $\tilde x$ (see Fig. \ref{fig:xymelo}).
+It trivially follows from the Euler relation that, for ribbon graphs, cutting a single line decreases the genus by 0 or 1: \beq V \to V \;, \qquad L\to L- 1\,, \qquad F \to F\pm 1 \,. \eeq Now coming back to our present situation, $y$ is on a single two-point function of color $i$ joining $x$ to $\tilde x$ (see Figure \ref{fig:xymelo}).
 Consider a pair $j,k$ of colors both distinct from $i$ and a jacket $\tJ = (j0k\dots)$.
 In this jacket, the graph $\cG'$ has two different faces of the $\widetilde F_{0jk}$-type, one touching $x$ and the other touching $y$.
-This is because any path from $x$ to $y$ must use color $i$.
+This is because any path from $x$ to $y$ not using $\ell$ must use color $i$, as seen in Figure \ref{fig:xymelo}.
+Indeed faces of the $\widetilde F_{0jk}$-type can use only lines of color j , k or white, and all white lines different from $\ell$ are melonic, hence all those touching the black melon containing $y$ must have their two ends in $y$.
 Going from $\cG'$ to $\cG$ closes or merges these two faces in a single one.
 By the above remark on ribbon graphs, the genus of the jacket $\tJ$ must increase by 1.
-It was 0 in $\cG'$ (a melonic graph), hence it is 1 in $\cG$.
 Repeating the argument for all pairs $j,k$ distinct from $i$ and all jackets of the form $(j0k\dots)$ achieves the proof by a simple counting of all the jackets obtained in this way.
 Finally \eqref{kdeg} is a direct consequence of joining \eqref{k0deg} and Lemma \ref{lem3}.